Tomentos/JTT_Tutorials/README.md

 - Local

-  Local means that the changes made to the code have not yet been tracked by git.
-These changes are only saved on your machine.
-This is also the only stage that will give you a visual indicator in Visual Studio Code, that there are active and untracked changes in your file while editing the code.
+  Local means that whatever you are writing right now, is being recognized by git.
+An indicator for this are different colored file names and marked lines in your editor.
+But you have not yet told git to save your changes in the code, i.e. you have not staged your changes yet.

 - Staging

-  At the staging point, Git has started to track your changes.
-It has not written them fully into your project yet, but they are saved in Git.
+  At the staging point, Git has saved your changes.
+It has not written them fully into your project yet, but they are saved in Git and the manipulated or written lines of code are not showing in your editor anymore.
 You have basically marked your changes as *"ready for commiting"*.

 - Commit